-The EPA is currently undertaking efforts to determine if regulation of perchlorate in drinking water would represent a meaningful opportunity for reducing risks to human health.
-So far, the EPA has set a preliminary clean-up goal of 24.5 ppb for perchlorate in water.
+As discussed briefly above, the EPA is working on new laws regulating perchlorate in drinking water.
+The goal is to reduce risks to human health.
+Early initiatives set a preliminary clean-up goal of 24.5 ppb for perchlorate in water.

-Recently, Massachusetts became the first state to set drinking water and waste site clean up standards for perchlorate.
-Massachusetts set the standard at 2 ppb, and now requires most public water systems to regularly test for perchlorate.
+Massachusetts was the first state to set drinking water and waste site clean-up standards for perchlorate.
+Massachusetts set the standard at two ppb.
+It also requires most public water systems to test for perchlorate regularly.